Transient acceleration events in LISA Pathfinder data: properties and possible physical origin: PROJECTION OF GLITCH COUNT RATE

 where $\Gamma$ is the Gamma function.
 We estimate $\lambda$ as the probability-maximizing value, and the asymmetric error bounds at 1$\sigma$ confidence level as the quantiles of the probability distribution containing 68\% of it.
 The result is compatible with the fit of the waiting time distributions, in Fig.~\ref{fig:tauhistograms}.

-\section{Projection of glitch count rate}
+\section{PROJECTION OF GLITCH COUNT RATE}

-The projection of the glitch count rate from OR to CR has been calculated as follows.
-From the observed counts in OR, we made a Bayesian estimate of the posterior distribution for the probabilities of the three different glitch categories.
-In addition we assumed a Poisson distribution for the number of glitches during CR, with the posterior distribution for the rate derived from the OR as explained in Sec.~\ref{sec:glitchparamstats}.
+The projection of the glitch count rate from ordinary to cold runs has been calculated as follows.
+From the observed counts in ordinary runs, we made a Bayesian estimate of the posterior distribution for the probabilities of the three different glitch categories.
+In addition we assumed a Poisson distribution for the number of glitches during cold runs, with the posterior distribution for the rate derived from the ordinary runs as explained in Sec.~\ref{sec:glitchparamstats}.
 We then integrated the probabilities for the counts in the three categories, as calculated from the proper multinomial distribution, over all the posteriors above, to obtain the total probability for those same counts.